Up to 7.5% of all pregnant women may experience a thyroid condition known as postpartum thyroiditis.

 If you suspect you have postpartum thyroiditis then your next step is to get the following lab tests:

-- Thyroid antibodies (TPOab & TGab) - Up to 80% of women with hyperthyroid postpartum thyroiditis will be positive for thyroid peroxidase antibody.
+- Thyroid antibodies (TPOab & TGab) (4) – Up to 80% of women with hyperthyroid postpartum thyroiditis will be positive for thyroid peroxidase antibodies.

-- Thyroid stimulating immunoglobulin (TSI) - TSI can help differentiate between Graves' disease (another disease which causes hyperthyroidism) and postpartum thyroiditis during the hyperthyroid phase.
-A small percentage of women with postpartum thyroiditis may show receptor positivity for TSI even though this is generally a marker for Graves' disease.
+- Thyroid stimulating immunoglobulin (TSI) (5) – TSI can help differentiate between Graves’ disease (another disease that causes hyperthyroidism) and postpartum thyroiditis during the hyperthyroid phase.
+A small percentage of women with postpartum thyroiditis may show receptor positivity for TSI even though this is generally a marker for Graves’ disease.

 The point of testing your labs is three-fold: